Cedar Rapids - Iowa City

 Only an hour's drive from Des Moines, Iowa’s second largest metropolitan area provides a variety of activities for visitors.
 This regional center for arts and culture is home to the Cedar Rapids Museum of Art, the Paramount Theatre, and the Theatre Cedar Rapids.
 One of the oldest and most prestigious symphony orchestras west of the Mississippi is to be found here with Orchestra Iowa.
 See Cultural Corridor for the activities of over one hundred members, representing a spectrum of arts and cultural organizations in the region.

 This nearby college town (University of Iowa), originally built to be the state capital (the government moved to Des Moines in 1876), has been acclaimed from several perspectives: City of Literature (UNESCO); 3rd Best Small Metropolitan Area in the USA (Forbes Magazine); and it ranked high in a list of "Gayest Cities in America" compiled by the Advocate, in 2010.
-Iowa City Pride takes place each year in mid-June each.
+Iowa City Pride takes place each year in mid-June.

 Iowa City also has many cultural offerings, and a strong literary history.
 The city is home to the Iowa Writers' Workshop, with many prominent graduates; a Non-Fiction Writing Program; Playwrights' Workshop; Summer Writing Festival; and a Nobel Peace Prize-nominated International Writing Program.
 The 49 authors and playwrights honored by bronze relief panels in the Iowa Avenue Literary Walk, all have ties to Iowa.